PA Act 33 of 2008 Child Fatality/Near Fatality Review Teams

 Act 33 compliance within Allegheny County

 The county child welfare agency is required to make an immediate oral report to the Pa.
-Department of Public Welfare (DPW) in any instance where child abuse or neglect is suspected as the cause of a child fatality or near fatality.
+Department of Human Services (Pa.
+DHS) in any instance where child abuse or neglect is suspected as the cause of a child fatality or near fatality.

-The county child welfare agency is required to file written documentation with DPW within 48 hours of the associated oral report, about the child fatality or near fatality.
+The county child welfare agency is required to file written documentation with Pa.
+DHS within 48 hours of the associated oral report, about the child fatality or near fatality.

-The form, the Regional Notification of a Child Death, Follow Up Report, was developed by DPW and is used by all county agencies in Pennsylvania to facilitate the collection of statistical and demographic information from the CFNF review team and county agencies, so that the data can be used in studies conducted by DPW.
+The form, the Regional Notification of a Child Death, Follow Up Report, was developed by Pa.
+DHS and is used by all county agencies in Pennsylvania to facilitate the collection of statistical and demographic information from the CFNF review team and county agencies, so that the data can be used in studies conducted by Pa.
+DHS.

 The Regional Notification of a Child Death, Follow Up Report, provided through the Pa.
-DPW Office of Children, Youth and Families regional office, requests information about:
+DHS Office of Children, Youth and Families regional office, requests information about:

 - Agency involvement with the child, child’s parent(s), guardian or custodian;